Motorization leads to three main paradoxes:

 The above figure illustrates externalities related to three simplified urban settings of specialization, agglomeration, and road imprint:

-- A North American suburb tends to have a high level of specialization as most land uses are mono-functional.
+- A motorized city, such as in North America, tends to have a high level of specialization as most land uses are mono-functional.
 The level of agglomeration is low, which implies that many streets are underused and that distances between activities are on average significant.
 The road footprint is high, especially compared to the level of density, implying a high level of automobile dependency.

-- The residential section of a European city is fairly multifunctional with different economic functions sharing the same space.
+- A hybrid city, such as in Europe, is fairly multifunctional with different economic functions sharing the same space.
 Typically, residential and locally oriented commercial functions are closely integrated.
 This is linked with a good level of agglomeration, enabling a significant share of movements to occur locally either by walking or by public transit.
 This characteristic implies a lower level of road footprint as movements occur on more spatially efficient urban transportation modes.

-- Residential areas in a Japanese city share several commonalities with European cities in terms of the level of specialization.
+- A transit-oriented city shares several commonalities with East Asian and European cities in terms of the level of specialization.
 However, higher levels of agglomeration tend to imply higher levels of congestion which is reinforced by a lower road footprint.